-NEIGHBORHOOD EQUITY AND LIVABILITY: Creating inclusive and thriving community spaces that ensure access to resources and opportunities.
+NEIGHBORHOOD LIVABILITY: Creating thriving community spaces that ensure access to resources and opportunities.

 Public Facilities and Infrastructure Improvements

 - Acquisition, construction, or rehabilitation of community facilities and infrastructure improvements that benefit eligible populations. - Acquisition and/or rehabilitation of existing facilities to house people with special needs.